 Most walkathons, bikeathons, and runathons take roughly 6-8 months to plan and execute.

-If you’re wanting to host a Turkey Trot in November, you may want to start planning between March and May.
-Or, you could look at it the other way: if you start planning now, you’ll want to pick your date about 6 months out.
+If you’re going to host a Turkey Trot in November, you should start planning between March and May.
+Conversely, if you start planning now, you’ll want to pick your date about 6 months out.

-In either case, give yourself enough time to arrange all of the details, market your fundraiser, and work out any last-minute kinks.
+In either case, give yourself enough time to arrange all of the details, market your fundraiser, and work out any last-minute problems.
 This is true for both in-person and virtual events.

 Once you’ve settled on a date, you can work on finalizing a time.